dertuxmalwieder/yaydl/README.md

 # How to use the web driver (very beta, at your own risk!)

 For some video sites, `yaydl` needs to be able to parse a JavaScript on them.
 For this, it needs to spawn a headless web browser.
-It requires Chrome or Firefox to be available on your system as of now.
+It requires Google Chrome or Mozilla Firefox to be installed and running on your system as of now.

-1. Install and run [ChromeDriver](https://chromedriver.chromium.org) or [geckodriver](https://github.com/mozilla/geckodriver/releases) for your platform.
+1. Install and run [ChromeDriver](https://chromedriver.chromium.org) (if you use Chrome) or [geckodriver](https://github.com/mozilla/geckodriver/releases) (if you use Firefox) for your platform.
-2. Tell `yaydl` that you have a web driver running: `yaydl --webdriver <port> ...`.
-(Both drivers use different defaults and options, please consult their command-line help.)
+2. Tell `yaydl` that you have a web driver running: `yaydl --webdriver <port> <video URL>`.
+(Both drivers use different default ports, please consult their command-line help.)
 3. In theory, it should be possible to use more sites with `yaydl` now. :-)

 # How to contribute code